This article was originally published in 2015.

 “Moonlight in Vermont” – Willie Nelson

-Willie Nelson does beautiful rendition of this old standard about the Green Mountain State.
+Willie Nelson does a beautiful rendition of this old standard about the Green Mountain State.

 “Shenandoah Valley Breakdown” – Traditional